Everything you need to know about hiking the Overland Track in Tasmania, one of the top 10 multi-day hikes in all of Australia!

 - Day 9: Pine Valley Hut to Echo Point Hut – 14.6km

 - Day 10: Echo Point Hut to Cynthia Bay (via Lakeside Track) – 10.1km

-The Overland Track Experience – Day by Day Sections and Side Trips
+The Overland Track Experience – Day by Day Sections and Hikes on the Side

-Now that you know the basic information like how to get there and itineraries to do, let’s dive into the whole experience and what it’s like day by day.
+Now that you know the basic information like how to get there and itineraries to do, let’s dive into the whole Overland Track experience and what it’s like day by day.

 We’ll share with you what you can expect on the Cradle Mountain Lake St Clair National Park trek, some tips and highlights of this Wilderness World Heritage Area.

-Let’s start from the first moment when you check in for the hike!
+Let’s start from the first moment when you check in for the Overland Track at Cradle Mountain!

 Checking In for the Hike

 When you arrive at the Cradle Mountain Visitor Centre, the check in desk is inside the front door on the right.

 Doors open here at 8am, with the first safety briefing at 8:30am if you’re self guided in the national parks.